windowjs/windowjs/docs/dev/documentation.md

 The documentation is built with [Jekyll](https://jekyllrb.com/), which integrates with Github Pages.

-To serve the documentation using Jekyll's web server:
+To serve the documentation using Jekyll's web server during development:

 ```shell
 $ cd doc